prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 44 - Contents of the Statement for revocation

 The claimant shall, subject to point (b), lodge a Statement for revocation at the Registry in accordance with Article  7(2) of the Agreement and Annex II thereto.
-The Statement for revocation shall contain :
+The Statement for revocation shall contain:

-- (a) particulars in accordance with Rule 13.1(a) to (d) and (g), (h);
+   (a) particulars in accordance with Rule 13.1(a) to (d) and (g), (h);

-- (b) where the parties have agreed to bring the action before a local division or a regional division in accordance with Article  33(7) of the Agreement, an indication of the division which shall hear the action, accompanied by evidence of the defendant ’s agreement ;
+   (b) where the parties have agreed to bring the action before a local division or a regional division in accordance with Article  33(7) of the Agreement, an indication of the division which shall hear the action, accompanied by evidence of the defendant ’s agreement ;

-- (c) where applicable, an indication that the action sh all be heard by a single judge [Article  8(7) of the Agreement], accompanied by evidence of the defendant ’s agreement ;
+   (c) where applicable, an indication that the action sh all be heard by a single judge [Article  8(7) of the Agreement], accompanied by evidence of the defendant ’s agreement ;

-- (d) an indication of the extent to which revocation of the patent is requested ;
+   (d) an indication of the extent to which revocation of the patent is requested ;

-- (e) one or more grounds for revocation, which shall as far  as possible be supported by arguments of law, and where appropriate an explanation of the claimant’s proposed claim construction ;
+   (e) one or more grounds for revocation, which shall as far  as possible be supported by arguments of law, and where appropriate an explanation of the claimant’s proposed claim construction;

-- (f) an indication of the facts relied on ;
+   (f) an indication of the facts relied on ;

-- (g) the evidence relied on, where available, and an indication of any further evidence which will be offered in support ;
+   (g) the evidence relied on, where available, and an indication of any further evidence which will be offered in support ;

-- (h) an indication of any order the claimant will seek during the interim procedure [Rule 104(e)] ;  and
+   (h) an indication of any order the claimant will seek during the interim procedure [Rule 104(e)] ;  and

-- (i) a list of the documents, including any witness statements, referred to in the Statement  for revocation together with any request that all or part of any such document need not be  translated and/or any request pursuant to Rule 262.2 and Rule 262A.
+   (i) a list of the documents, including any witness statements, referred to in the Statement  for revocation together with any request that all or part of any such document need not be  translated and/or any request pursuant to Rule 262.2 and Rule 262A.
 Rule 13.2 and .3 shall apply mutatis mutandis.

 ###### Rule 45 - Language of the Statement for revocation